Two dead in protests over Pakistan girl's rape and murder

 Police recovered the body of Zainab Ansari on Tuesday from a garbage dumpster in the town of Kasur in eastern Pakistan, four days after she was reported missing.

-It was the twelfth incident of a girl being adducted, raped, and killed in the past year in Kasur district, police say.
+It was the twelfth incident of a girl being abducted, raped, and killed in the past year in Kasur district, police say.
 Residents have been furious at the authorities for what they see as a failure to investigate such cases.

 The spokesman for Pakistan’s Punjab province, Malik Muhammad Ahmad Khan, told Reuters that protesters turned violent and attacked a local police office.